-Engagement credit fulfilled by APP 399; capstone fulfilled by paper for Environmental Sociology on environmental aspects of a proposed development project in Appalachia.
+Engagement credit fulfilled by APP 399; capstone fulfilled by paper for Global Appalachia comparing conversations about sustainable futures in Appalachia and a mountain region in another nation.

-APP 200: Introduction to Appalachian StudiesMUS 301: Appalachian MusicENG 482G: Affrilachian LiteratureHIS 580: History of AppalachiaEngagement credit fulfilled by working at a summer arts camp in an Appalachian county; capstone fulfilled by a paper for HIS 580 on cultural diversity in early 20th century coal camps and how that is expressed in contemporary social movements.
+APP 200: Introduction to Appalachian StudiesMUS 301: Appalachian MusicENG 482G: Affrilachian LiteratureHIS 580: History of AppalachiaEngagement credit fulfilled by working at a summer arts camp in an Appalachian county; capstone fulfilled by a paper for HIS 580 on cultural diversity in early 20th century coal camps in relation to late 20th century Appalachian literary movements.

 To Declare an Undergraduate Certificate in Appalachian Studies: